skyflowapi/skyflow-iOS/README.md

 When you submit the form, call the `collect(callback: Skyflow.CollectCallback, options: Skyflow.CollectOptions? = Skyflow.CollectOptions())` method on the container object.
 The options parameter takes a `Skyflow.CollectOptions` object as shown below:

-- `tokens`: Whether or not tokens for the collected data are returned.
-Defaults to 'true'
 - `additionalFields`: A `Skyflow.AdditionalFields` object - non-PCI records to insert into the vault alongside whatever's collected from the mounted elements.
 - `upsert`: An array of `Skyflow.UpsertOption` objects to support upsert while collecting data from Skyflow elements.
 Each option specifies the `tableName`, the `uniqueColumns` used to match existing records, and an optional `updateType` (`UpdateType.UPDATE` merges the new fields into the matched record, `UpdateType.REPLACE` replaces it).